Rishabh-ece/RISCV-Internship/README.md

 This allows the processor to control hardware using ordinary memory operations.

 ### Q4: Where would a new FPGA IP block logically integrate in this system?

-## Q4.
-Where would a new FPGA IP block logically integrate in this system?

 A new FPGA IP block would be connected to the **system bus** as a **memory-mapped peripheral**.
 It would be assigned a unique memory address, allowing the RISC-V processor to communicate with it using normal load (`lw`) and store (`sw`) instructions.